NithinKenMaran/FPGA-2D-convolution-accelerator/README.md

 ## Results

-The accuracy and timing results are documented in my project report: `./documentation/architecture-and-results.pdf`
+The accuracy and timing results are documented in my project report, in `./documentation/architecture-and-results.md`